Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-4-mapobject.md

 ## Bounds checking

-Currently, the game crashes if you move the character off of the screen.
+Currently, the game crashes if you move the character off the screen.
 To solve this, you need to make sure that the game object checks that the object is within the bounds of the map before it moves.
 You can do that in two places:

 - Outside of the game object.